 - Plug your Ledger device into your computer and open the Binance Smart Chain app on your Ledger device by navigating to the Binance Smart Chain icon and pressing both buttons simultaneously.

-Connect your Ledger device to Metamask using this tutorial in order to find your Ledger BSC account in Metamask.
+Connect your Ledger device to Metamask using this tutorial in order to find your Ledger BNB account in Metamask.

 Add your BEP-20 token to Metamask as a custom token by following this tutorial.